Sequences of Courses

-The listing of planned course offerings, available on the department’s web site, will be helpful in planning your curriculum.
-While students ultimately are responsible for their academic choices, department advisers can help in planning a course of study and preparing for graduate school or careers after graduation.
+The listing of planned course offerings, available in the current College Catalog, will be helpful in planning your curriculum.
+While students ultimately are responsible for their academic choices, program advisers can help in planning a course of study and preparing for graduate school or careers after graduation.
 Students planning study in a particular area of concentration in business may be interested in having as their adviser a faculty member who teaches in that area.
 The following are current teaching areas:

 Students planning to major in business administration need to satisfactorily complete the courses listed below during their first four semesters, if possible.

 - MAT 115 or MAT 125, if 115 is waived or MAT 135, if 125 is waived